 Who are you, or who do you want to be?
 Gay Hendrick teaches in The Big Leap about “expert zones” and your “genius zone,” and how we often assume we need to do anything and everything we’re good at.
 However, just because you’re good at something doesn’t mean it should take up any of your time.
 Anything you’re good at is an “expert zone,” but we should be spending our time in our area of true genius where we can make a unique contribution.

 To build a powerful personal brand one needs to understand what makes one unique and means combining expert zones.

 For example, I’ve run a marketing agency for 20 years, so I know a few things about marketing, and you could call me a marketing expert.
 But there are a lot of marketing experts out there who know just as much as or more than I do.
 That doesn’t make me unique.

-That’s not the intersection I’ve chosen to make my genius zone, but this example shows how by experimenting with different overlapping interests you can find an area around which to build a powerful personal brand.
+That’s not the intersection I’ve chosen to make my genius zone, but this example shows how by experimenting with different overlapping interests you can find an area around which to quickly and easily build a powerful personal brand.
 Not that it’s quick and easy if you’re starting from scratch, but it is if you draw on the knowledge and experience you already have.

 2. Find your audience

 Once you know what kind of thought leader you want to be, it’s just as important to know who your audience is.
 As with discovering your expert zones and your genius zones, you have good audiences and your ideal audience.
 If you’re planning on making a living or growing a business through thought leadership then your ideal audience will be like you, want what you are selling, and be able to buy it.
 Also, it should energize you to work with your audience, rather than leave you feeling drained.